MicrosoftDocs/memdocs/memdocs/intune/protect/software-updates-ios.md

 > [!NOTE]
 > If using [Autonomous Single App Mode (ASAM)](https://docs.microsoft.com/mem/intune/configuration/device-restrictions-ios#autonomous-single-app-mode-asam), the impact of OS updates should be considered as the resulting behaviour may be undesirable.
 Consider testing to assess the impact of OS updates on the app you are running in ASAM.
-Contact Apple if additional information is required regarding iOS software updates.

 ## Configure the policy